Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 In 2012, FATF issued a new set of recommendations and revised their definition to differentiate each of the above groups into domestic and foreign PEPs.

-• Domestic PEPs: persons who hold or have held important offices or positions in their own country.
+• Domestic PEPs: Persons who hold or have held an important office or position in their own country.

-• Foreign PEPs: persons who hold or have held important offices or positions in or on behalf of a foreign state.
+• Foreign PEPs: Persons who hold or have held an important office or position in or on behalf of a foreign state.

-Generally, foreign PEPs are considered a higher risk since the business conducting the screening is less familiar with the political landscape of the foreign country and may be unaware of the PEP’s power and influence.
+Generally, foreign PEPs are considered to pose a higher risk of money laundering due to the possibility that the financial institution performing the PEP check may be less familiar with the political landscape of a foreign PEP’s country of origin.
+This unfamiliarity means the institution could be unaware of the PEP’s status and influence.
 For this reason, foreign PEPs are often subject to higher levels of scrutiny.

 Each business must be aware of the PEP definitions and regulations applicable in their region and use this knowledge to implement necessary measures.
 When determining if and how to work with a PEP, consider your company’s industry, risk tolerance, and geographic location, the actions customers can take, and any other relevant factors.